Welcome to Flower Hill

 Until then, we hope you will enjoy and explore some of our virtual tours and experiences on the website.

-No organized tours until Fall 2022 — These tours will be led by docents and will feature the grounds only due to renovation projects in the house.
-(The house is very fragile and we are working to care for it as the Museum's largest object in the collection!)
+Update on October 3, 2022: No organized tours for the foreseeable future — The house is very fragile and we are working to care for it as the Museum's largest object in the collection and as the Foundation undergoes several capital projects.

 VISITOR CODE OF CONDUCT